The following suggestions have been supplied by various members

 prop blades to keep the barnacles from sticking.

-UPDATE REMOVE CURED ADHESIVE (3M 5200, 4200 & Sikaflex 291) - Spray on DeBond Marine Formula and bonds are broken in minutes.
-It is specifically formulated to remove cured polyurethane adhesives marketed as forming a permanent bond.
-It can also make keel removal easier and to remove old hardware and transducers.
-Safe on fibreglass, gel coat, powder coated metal, aluminum, 2 part paint, polycarbonate lenses, and clear coat finish.
+Remove Cured Sealant (3M 5200 / 4200 or Sikaflex 291) or Adhesive - DeBond Marine Formula is specifically formulated to remove cured polyurethane adhesives marketed as forming a permanent bond.
+It can remove old deck hardware, transducers and thru hull fittings, breaking the bond in minutes.
+It is safe on fibreglass, gel coat, powder coated metal, aluminum, 2 part paint, polycarbonate lenses, and clear coat finish.
 When done, simply clean up with soap and water to neutralize DeBond Marine, then wipe down with denatured alcohol.
+(Not sold in Canada).

 vomit, toilet

-smells (human or pet) or any similar odors.
+smells (human or pet) or any similar odours.

 Store the soda in a moisture proof container.